xabierblanch/DSLR-System/README.md

 Author: Xabier Blanch<br/>
 Contact: xabierblanch@gmail.com<br/>

-Codes and scripts programmed for the correct operation of HRCam systems installed in Puigcercós (Catalunya).
+Codes and scripts programmed for the correct operation of High Resolution systems installed in Puigcercós (NE Spain) and in the Alhambra de Granada (S Spain).

 Codes developed as part of a doctoral research at Universtiy of Barcelona (PhD).
 All these codes are developed for a particular case, some modifications will be necessary.
 If you use these codes or if they inspire you in your work, please share it with me :D (And cite it correctly).